-Once you receive your initial cash offer, you’ll face your first big decision: whether or not to accept.
-You’ll have four days to decide, after which your offer will expire.
-(After this point, you can renew your offer — but it may be higher, lower, or the same.)
+When we receive our initial cash offer in about 24 hours, we’ll face our first big decision: whether or not to accept.
+We’ll have four days to decide, after which our offer will expire.
+(After this point, we can renew our offer — but it may be higher, lower, or the same.)

-When you accept Offerpad’s cash offer, you’ll have to sign a legally binding contract to progress to the next step — without actually knowing how much money you’ll ultimately receive from the sale.
+When we accept Offerpad’s cash offer, we’ll have to sign a legally binding contract to progress to the next step — without actually knowing how much money we will ultimately receive from the sale.

-If you feel the offer is too low, you can question Offerpad’s reasoning or point out anything the company may have missed.
-However, there’s no guarantee that Offerpad will adjust its offer.
+If we feel the offer is too low, we can question Offerpad’s reasoning or point out anything the company may have missed.
+However, there’s no guarantee Offerpad will adjust its offer.

 Step 3: Complete the inspection

-The day after you and Offerpad sign the contract, your inspection period will begin.
-Within 15 days, Offerpad will send a third-party inspector to your property.
+The day after we and Offerpad sign the contract, our inspection period will begin.
+Within 15 days, Offerpad will send a third-party inspector to our property.

 This part of the process will be the same as a traditional sale.
-The inspector will spend about two hours combing over every inch of your property, looking for issues such as water damage, structural problems, or general wear-and-tear.
+The inspector will spend about two hours combing over every inch of our property, looking for issues such as water damage, structural problems, or general wear and tear.

-Offerpad requires homeowners to be present for the inspection, so it’s a good idea to follow along and ask questions as the inspector evaluates your property.
-This can help you avoid any surprises.
+Offerpad requires homeowners to be present for the inspection, so it’ll be a good idea for us to follow along and ask questions as the inspector evaluates our property.
+This can help avoid any surprises.